Venice

 Lions in Piazza San Marco

 Look for the lions – St. Mark is the patron saint of Venice, symbolized by the winged lion.
-You'll find wonderful examples of the lion of St. Mark all around the Piazza San Marco – on the clock tower, the entrance to the Doge's Palace, the bronze gate in front of the campanile, on the Basilica, atop one granite column, two warm, cuddly pinkish lion statues next to the Basilica, and more.
+You'll find wonderful examples of the lion of St. Mark all around the Piazza San Marco – on the clock tower, the entrance to the Doge's Palace, the bronze gate in front of the campanile, on the exterior of the Basilica, on the eastern column in the Piazetta, kids can climb on the red marble lion in the square next to the north side of the Basilica, and more.

 After you've had enough indoor stuff, head down the piazza towards the water, passing by the two granite columns, one topped with the winged lion, the other St. Teodoro.
 To the west is a small public garden, the Giardini Ex Reali.
 It has benches, trees, and it's a good place to sit down and enjoy a gelato.